AckerlyXu/heima/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

-<properties
+---
-   pageTitle="Troubleshooting Docker Client Errors on Windows Using Visual Studio | Azure" description="Troubleshoot problems you encounter when using Visual Studio to create and deploy web apps to Docker on Windows by using Visual Studio." services="azure-container-service" documentationCenter="na" authors="mlearned" manager="douge" editor="" />
+title: Troubleshooting Docker Client Errors on Windows Using Visual Studio | Azure
+description: Troubleshoot problems you encounter when using Visual Studio to create and deploy web apps to Docker on Windows by using Visual Studio.
-<tags
-   ms.service="multiple"
-   ms.devlang="dotnet"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="multiple"
-   ms.date="06/08/2016"
-   ms.author="allclark" />
+services: azure-container-service
+documentationCenter: na
+authors: mlearned
+manager: douge
+editor: ''

+ms.service: multiple
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: multiple
+ms.date: 06/08/2016
+ms.author: allclark
+---

 # Troubleshooting Visual Studio Docker Development

 When working with Visual Studio Tools for Docker Preview, you may encounter some problems due to the preview nature.
 The following are some common issues and resolutions.

 ## Unable to validate volume mapping
 Volume mapping is required to share the source code and binaries of your application with the app folder in the container.
 Specific volume mappings are